covscript/covscript-zip/README.md

-# covscript-curl
+# covscript-zip
-cURL bindings for CovScript
+Zip bindings for CovScript